 The appointment of the Managing Director is governed by resolutions passed by the Board and the Shareholders of the Company, which cover the terms and conditions of such appointment read with the service rules of the Company.
-Letters of appointment have been issued by the Company to the Independent Directors, detailing their roles, duties,
+Letters of appointment have been issued by the Company to the Independent Directors, detailing their roles, duties, responsibilities, etc. which have been accepted by them.

 There is no separate provision for payment of severance fee under the resolutions governing the appointment of the Managing Director.
-The statutory provisions will however apply.
 With respect to notice period of Directors, the statutory provisions will apply.